HealloUK/gatsby-starter-netlify-cms/src/pages/index.md

-        Check our post or contact us directly for current availability.
+        1Check our post or contact us directly for current availability.
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and